Persian Constitutional Amendment of 1907: History

-In early 20th century, a series of protests forced Mozaffareddin Shah Qajar to agree to the limiting of his powers which were previously absolute and adopt a more constitutional form of governance.
+In early 20th century, a series of protests forced Mozaffar ed-Din Shah Qajar to agree to the limiting of his powers which were previously absolute and adopt a more constitutional form of governance.
 However, the old Shah was sickly and his death would have resulted in his strictly anti-constitutionalist son reaching power.
-Therefore, the constitutionalists hastily drafted the text of the constitution so they can present it to the dying shah before his departure.
+Therefore, the constitutionalists hastily drafted the text of the constitution so that they could present it to the dying shah before his departure.
 They also wrote it in a way to avoid offending the monarch as much as possible which resulted in many topics not being discussed clearly.
 Due to these, the original text of the constitution had many shortcomings.

 The Shah died 5 days after signing the constitution and his son succeeded him on the Sun throne.

 The constitutional amendment was then written to address the shortcomings of the constitution.
 Being based on the Belgian constitution, it would have limited the powers of the Shah severely and would have given the parliament more powers such as impeaching the incumbent prime minister and any of his ministers or powers over the military budget.
 It also declared in article 8 that all Iranians, including the Shah, are equal under the law, something the Shah could not accept.
 The Shah refused to sign it at first which was met with serious opposition from the people of Iran which forced him to sign the amendment on 7 October 1907.

 The amendment only says that the laws must not be against Islam, but not that the laws have to be Islamic.
 Laws can indeed be un-Islamic and not be at variance with any specified Islamic law.
 The Constitutional Revolution had a role in suppressing the power that the clergy and the religion had.
-The Revolution gave rights to minorities such as Zoroastrians, Christians and Jews.
+The Revolution gave rights to religious minorities such as Zoroastrians, Christians, and Jews.